Testing in a sleep laboratory, with polysomnography and multiple sleep latency testing, is needed to confirm the diagnosis.

-Although narcolepsy has no serious medical consequences, it can be disabling and increases the risk of motor vehicle and other accidents.
+People with narcolepsy sleep a lot during the day.
+As a result, narcolepsy can be disabling and increases the risk of motor vehicle and other accidents.
 Narcolepsy persists throughout life but does not affect life expectancy.

 Narcolepsy reflects, in part, abnormalities in the timing and control of rapid eye movement (REM) sleep.
 Many symptoms resemble what happens during REM sleep.
 The muscle weakness, sleep paralysis, and hallucinations of narcolepsy resemble the loss of muscle tone, paralysis, and vivid dreaming that occur during REM sleep.

-While people are awake during the day, a sudden episode of muscle weakness without loss of consciousness—called cataplexy—may be triggered by a sudden emotional reaction such as anger, fear, joy, laughter, or surprise.
+While people are awake during the day, a sudden, temporary episode of muscle weakness without loss of consciousness—called cataplexy—may be triggered by a sudden emotional reaction such as anger, fear, joy, laughter, or surprise.
 People may become limp, drop something being held, or fall to the ground.
 The jaw may droop, facial muscles may twitch, eyes may close, and the head may nod.
+Vision may be blurred.
 People may slur their speech.

 These episodes resemble the normal muscle paralysis that occurs during rapid eye movement (REM) sleep and, to a lesser degree, the experience of being “weak with laughter.”

-Cataplexy occurs in fewer than 3 of 4 people with narcolepsy.
+Cataplexy causes significant problems in about one fifth of people with narcolepsy.